tjworks/tapdata-docs-en/docs/introduction/terms.md

 In data flow tasks, real-time synchronization of data between multiple tables or other types of data through specific association or processing.
 Suitable for scenarios such as data analysis, processing, and disaster recovery without affecting user operations.

 ## Data Service
 In data flow tasks, generating a new model from one or more tables' different fields and publishing it externally via an API.
-Users can proactively obtain data content through the API.
+Users can obtain data content through the API.